HasanTarik-REC/Note-Collections/Third Year/Odd Semester/Database Management System/Introduction.md

 • Create/initialize the database.

-What are the five main functions of a database administrator?
-Answer: Five main functions of a database administrator are:
+Five main functions of a database administrator

 • To create the scheme definition
 • To define the storage structure and access methods
 • To modify the scheme and/or physical organization when necessary